Ok, amenities are one thing! But and it's a big but...…………………………………………..

-This week’s blog series has been by Mark Davis; Sr. Vice President of Operations and CTO at SafeSourcing.
+This week’s blog series has been our archives at SafeSourcing.

 Ok, amenities are one thing, but how data relative to individual locations, chain or corporate discounts and rebate programs interact is key to making sure that what looks like value really is.